 Cushing’s disease in dogs is one of the more challenging diseases to detect.
 With most symptoms aligned with an aging dog, it’s easy to consider these signs as nature taking its course.

-Thankfully, Cushing’s disease is rare, with less than one percent of dogs diagnosed with this hormone disease.
+Thankfully, Cushing’s disease is a rare disorder in dogs.
+According to the Journal of Small Animal Practice, less than one percent of dogs are diagnosed with this hormone disease.
 Although certain breeds, like the Bichon Frise, Border Terrier, and Miniature Schnauzers, have increased odds of developing Cushing’s disease.

 A quick summary of this article: